zhirzh/zhirzh.github.io/_posts/2017-01-02-ssh-into-private-machines.md

 ## The End

 And there you have it.
-Now you can too access machines that were otherwise inaccessible to you.
+Now you too can access machines otherwise inaccessible to you.

-In some later post, I will use this method to gain free internet.

 [stackexchange answer]: http://unix.stackexchange.com/a/118650/73879/